How to Decorate a Pumpkin with Yarn

 I love that the colors of the leaf art are repeated in the pumpkin basket.
 The blue check dishtowels provide an unexpected color and casual farmhouse style.

-Now my decorated pumpkin with yarn was finished and my fall entry complete.
-I am ready to start on another pumpkin project.
+Now my decorated pumpkin with yarn is finished and my fall entry is complete.
+I am ready to start on another yarn pumpkin project and a new look for our entry.

-want to repeat this pumpkin yarn project?
+Want to repeat this pumpkin yarn project for your own fall decorations?
 I do hope that you will PIN this project for yourself.

 Carol, Love this idea!
 Thanks so much for sharing!!